Noncommutative maximal inequalities associated with convex functions: Introduction

 The paper is organized as follows.
-In Section \ref{pre}, we present some preliminaries and notations on noncommutative Orlicz spaces, Orlicz-Hardy spaces of noncommutative martingales, and maximal functions in the noncommutative setting.
-Then, a noncommutative analogue of the moment Marcinkiewicz type interpolation theorem for maximal functions is proved in Section \ref{inter}, which is the key ingredient for the proofs of our main results.
-In Section \ref{PrTh}, we prove the main results of this paper, including the noncommutative moment Doob inequality, the noncommutative moment Dunford-Schwartz maximal ergodic inequality for positive contractions, and the noncommutative moment Stein maximal ergodic inequality for symmetric positive contractions.
-As a consequence, we obtain the noncommutative moment Burkholder-Davis-Gundy inequality.
-Finally, in Section \ref{Ex}, the results obtained in the previous sections are extended to cover weak type moment inequalities, as well as moment maximal inequalities on noncommutative symmetric spaces.
+In Section \ref{pre}, we present some preliminaries and notations on noncommutative martingales and noncommutative maximal operators.
+In Section \ref{inter}, we will define a convex function of maximal operators in the noncommutative setting and present several basic properties.
+Then, a noncommutative Marcinkiewicz type interpolation theorem for a convex function of maximal operators is proved, which is the key ingredient for the proofs of our main results.
+In Section \ref{PrTh}, we prove the main results of this paper, including a Doob type inequality for a convex function of maximal operators noncommutative martingales, noncommutative Dunford-Schwartz and Stein maximal ergodic inequalities for a convex function of positive and symmetric positive contractions.
+As a consequence, we obtain the noncommutative Burkholder-Davis-Gundy inequality associated with a convex function.
+Finally, in Section \ref{Ex}, the results obtained in the previous sections are extended to cover weak type maximal inequalities associated with convex functions.

 In what follows, $C$ always denotes a constant, which may be different in different places.
 For two nonnegative (possibly infinite) quantities $X$ and $Y$ by $X \lesssim Y$ we mean that there exists a constant $C>0$ such that $X \leq C Y,$ and by $X \approx Y$ that $X \lesssim Y$ and $Y \lesssim X.$